Chair: Dr. Brenda DeVore Marshall, bmarshl, x2290, Ford T105

-- Modern Language courses.
-To meet requirements for B.A. degree and study abroad.
-4 credits each of two semesters.
+Modern Language course.
+To meet requirements for B.A. degree.
+(Fall and Spring) 4 credits each term.